-- The Space Shuttle, which requires two boosters, a launch pad and a huge fuel tank to get into orbit.
-It is also incapable of any real powered flight, having to glide back to Earth.
-It pretty much defines the term 'Flying Brick'.
+- The Space Shuttle, which required two boosters, a launch pad and a huge fuel tank to get into orbit.
+It was also incapable of any real powered flight, having to glide back to Earth.
+It pretty much defined the term 'Flying Brick'.

 - Craft such as X-15 and SpaceShipOne that require another aircraft to get them to a launching height, and which only reach sub-orbital trajectory.

-- The X-37, which is launched by an Atlas V 501.
+- The X-37, which is launched by an Atlas V rocket.
 It doesn't carry nearly enough fuel - fully loaded, it masses just under 5 metric tons.
 Compare with the Space Shuttle, which masses 2,000.

 - The Orbital Sciences Pegasus, thus far the only Air-Launch-To-Orbit (ALTO) launch system to reach commercial operation, is an expendable launch-vehicle with wings launched from the underbelly of a modified B-52 bomber.